 There are over 5,000 miles of coastlines together with thousands of beaches, making a holiday in Spain the dream of most tourists.
 Apart from the beaches, jaw-dropping landscapes and beautiful scenery, the food in Spain is fabulous!

 What about the big cities, Madrid, Barcelona, Valencia and the rest?
 These cosmopolitan cities are full of unending surprises and sightseeing, together with great cultural heritage and historic monuments to make your holiday an exciting one.
-Even if you want a break from the busy cities, Spain has beautiful villages and islands which will give you a deeper feel of ancient Spain, especially as you interact with the locals.
+Even if you want a break from the busy cities, Spain has beautiful villages and islands that will give you a deeper feel of ancient Spain, especially as you interact with the locals.
 Spending the holidays with your family in Spain is a trip you should embark on!

 Let me know in the comments where you would love to explore in Spain.